redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    pullPolicy: Always
 	  replicas: 1
 	  serviceType: LoadBalancer
+	  configMapData:
+	    proxy-protocol: "True"
+	    real-ip-header: "proxy_protocol"
+	    set-real-ip-from: "0.0.0.0/0"

+Modify the two NLB listeners that are created by enabling proxy protocol version 2 support from the AWS web console.

+change the serviceType specificaiton from NodePort to LoadBalancer.
+Also add the following lines to the specificatoin section:

 Note that the load balancer type provisioned by the NGINX Ingress Controller defaults to CLB.
 Later, this will be switched to a NLB for integration with the AWS API Gateway.